prichrd/refgo.nvim/README.md

 ## Usage

 The documentation can be found at [doc/refgo.txt](doc/refgo.txt).
-You can also use the `:help refgo` command inside of Neovim.
+You can also use the `:help refgo.nvim` command inside of Neovim.